KFC Famous Bowl (Copycat Recipe)

 Ingredients

-• 12 ounces boneless skinless chicken breast, or boneless skinless thighs
+• 12 ounces boneless skinless chicken breast, cut into bite-size pieces

 • 1 cup all-purpose flour